aitazzi/Altegrad/README.md

 # Code organization

 ## Feature generation
-Each feature can be generated from the `feature_generation.ipynb` notebook.
+Each feature can be generated from the `Feature_generation.ipynb` notebook.
 This notebook query `.py` files in the directory feature_engineering.

 Each `.py` computes their corresponding features and write them in a CSV file in the data directory.
 For simplicity, we directly provide CSV files containing every features.

 ## LightGB
-Use the `lighb_classification.ipynb` notebook to perform classification.
+Use the `Lightgb_classification.ipynb` notebook to perform classification.
 Our parameters leading to our best submission are provided in this notebook (a random initialization of the model set apart).

 This notebook calls the function `load_features.py` which load features from every CSV files in the data directory and combine them in a unique pandas DataFrame.